Integration on the Surreals: Difficulties of defining extensions and integration of functions, and our strategy for overcoming them

 Since $y(x)=\sum_{k=0}^\infty \frac{k!}{x^{k+1}}$ is well defined for all $x\in {\bf No}$ via Limits, as in \eqref{eq:powerseries1}, it would be tempting to define the integral PV$\int_{-\infty}^x\frac{e^s}{s}ds$ for all $x>\infty$ as $e^x y(x)$.
 But here we face a non-uniqueness problem: for any $a\in \RR$, the function $y_a(x)=e^{-x} \mathop{PV}\int_{a}^x\frac{e^s}{s}ds$ has the {\bf same} asymptotic series as $y(x)$ given in Equation \eqref{eq:divser}.
 This is because $y(x)-y_a(x)=C e^{-x}$ (where the constant $C$ is $\mathop{PV}\int_{-\infty}^a\frac{e^s}{s}ds$) and the {\em power series} asymptotics of $e^{-x}$ for large $x$ is zero.
 In fact, {\em classical} asymptotic analysis cannot distinguish between $y$ and the whole family of $y_a$'s.
 (Contrast this with the fact that two different analytic functions cannot share the same Taylor series).

-As a consequence of this type of non-uniqueness, in the Appendix we are able to show that a linear association between functions and {\bf general} divergent series requires a relatively strong consequence of the Axiom of Choice (and as such cannot be instituted based on a specific definition, something which will be the subject of another paper).
+As a consequence of this type of non-uniqueness, in Section \S\ref{Neg} we are able to show that a linear association between functions and {\bf general} divergent series requires a relatively strong consequence of the Axiom of Choice (and as such cannot be instituted based on a specific definition, something which will be the subject of another paper).
 Accordingly, {\em the class of divergent series needs to be restricted!} With this in mind, as was mentioned in the introduction, we {\em limit our analysis to a proper subclass of the resurgent functions}, a subclass that appears to be wide enough to contain those functions which occur commonly in applications.
 As such, from a practical standpoint, our restriction appears to be relatively mild.

-In \S \ref{SecEBRT} we introduce the idea of a resurgent function and the closely related idea of a resurgent transseries (see Definition \ref{D:resurg}).
+In \S \ref{SecEBRT} we introduce the idea of a resurgent function and the closely related idea of a resurgent transseries.
 The resurgent transseries are of particular importance to us since a unique association can be carried out in a constructive fashion between the class of resurgent divergent transseries, on the one hand, and the class of resurgent functions, on the other.
 For example, the resurgent function associated with the series in \eqref{eq:divser} is $e^{-x}$Ei$(x)$.
-Moreover, this association commutes with all the local operations with which the summation of convergent Taylor series do.
-We will use the just-said association to define our desired integrals invoking a pair of isomorphisms--one between a subclass of resurgent functions and a subspace of transseries, and the other between the just-said subspace of transseries and a class of functions on {\bf No.} It is through this pair of isomorphisms (see Figure 2) that we define resurgent functions of infinite surreals as well as the integrals of resurgent functions of infinite surreals. { }Moreover, the integrals so-defined on resurgent functions (as well as on transseries) have the properties specified in Proposition \ref{existint}.
+Moreover, this association preserves all the local operations with which the summation of convergent Taylor series do.
+We will use the just-said association to define our desired integrals for {\em the positive infinite case} invoking a pair of isomorphisms--one between a subclass of resurgent functions and a subspace of transseries, and the other between the just-said subspace of transseries and a class of functions on {\bf No.} It is through this pair of isomorphisms (see Figure 2) that we extend resurgent functions to infinite surreals and define their integrals.
+Moreover, the integrals so-defined on surreal extensions of resurgent functions (as well as on transseries) have the properties specified in Proposition \ref{existint}.